fireflycons/PSCloudFormation/docs/en-US/New-PSCFNPackage.md

 Use this command to quickly upload local artifacts that might be required by your template.
 After you package your template's artifacts, run one of the *-PSCFNStack cmdlets to deploy the returned template.

+You can also pipe this command directly to New-PSCFNStack, Update-PSCFNStack and Delete-PSCFNStack, however due to the complexities of pipeline handling, any stack parameters need to be passed using a parameter file.

 ## EXAMPLES

 ### EXAMPLE 1